hongduc-phan/ReactJs-Redux-Axios-Router/README.md

+## Please make sure you have Server API like JSON Server to run the project because this project is to work with api

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>